Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Kummer surfaces with everywhere good reduction over a quadratic field

-many different techniques and methods have been developed in order to find elliptic curves with \nobreak everywhere good reduction over number fields.
-In the case of abelian surfaces, it is relevant the work of Dembélé and Kumar \cite{Dembele2016ExamplesReduction}, Dembélé \cite{Dembele2021OnReduction}, and Dąbrowski and Sadek \cite{Dabrowski2021GenusFields} who all found explicit examples defined over quadratic fields of genus two curves whose Jacobians have everywhere good reduction over a quadratic number field.\\

-After seeing that the question has a positive answer for abelian surfaces, one would naturally ask if it is then possible to find examples of K3 surfaces with everywhere good reduction over a number field.
-This is indeed the case for Kummer surfaces, where we can find a scheme model with everywhere good reduction, as a consequence of the following.\\
+As stated in the introduction, we are interested in studying whether there exist K3 surfaces $X/F$ with everywhere good reduction.
+We will see that this is indeed the case, as we can find a scheme model of Kummer surface with everywhere good reduction, as a consequence of the following.\\

-Let $A$ be an abelian surface over a number field $K$ and let $v$ be an Archimedean place. \begin{itemize} \item If $v$ does not lie above two, then the Kummer surface associated to $A$ has good reduction at $v$ if and only if there exists a quadratic twist $A^\chi$ of $A$ such that $A^\chi$ has good reduction.
+Let $A$ be an abelian surface over a number field $F$ and let $v$ be an non-Archimedean place. \begin{itemize} \item If $v$ does not lie above two, then the Kummer surface associated to $A$ has good reduction at $v$ if and only if there exists a quadratic twist $A^\chi$ of $A$ such that $A^\chi$ has good reduction.
 This is a consequence of the work of Matsumoto \cite{Matsumoto2015OnSurfaces} and Overkamp \cite{Overkamp2021DegenerationSurfaces}.

 \item If $v$ lies above two, then the Kummer surface associated to $A$ has potentially good reduction if $A$ has good reduction at $v$.
 This is a consequence of Lazda and Skorobogatov \cite{Lazda2023ReductionCase} in the ordinary and almost ordinary case and Matsumoto \cite{Matsumoto2023Supersingular2} in the supersingular case.\\ \end{itemize}